-Daniel Rossi-Keen: Increasingly, it became apparent to me that there’s so many beautiful things happening throughout the region, but they were not really well aligned, and they weren’t working well together.
-We’ve spent a long time kind of hunkered down and in this this mode of managing decline.
+Daniel Rossi-Keen: Increasingly, it became apparent to me that there are so many beautiful things happening throughout the region, but they were not really well-aligned, and they weren’t working well together.
+We’ve spent a long time kind of hunkered down and in this mode of managing decline.
 And as you know, regional and economic changes started coming our way more and more every day.

 “Really we’re trying to figure out how best to manage this crazy season of change that’s coming upon us in Beaver County.”

-DRK: Well, if you look at our payroll, we is me and a couple half time folks, much like an early stage entrepreneurial endeavor.
+Rossi-Keen:: Well, if you look at our payroll, “we” is me and a couple of half-time folks, much like an early stage entrepreneurial endeavor.
 If you look at us from a community standpoint, in the last year and a half, we’ve managed to work with somewhere around 300 people throughout the community – I think at last count, roughly 70 different organizations.
 These are nonprofits, church organizations, civic organizations, interested citizens – this growing coalition of folks who know that exciting things are happening in our region, but haven’t really figured out how to steward that.
 And so, yeah, it’s a ragtag bunch, a network, a growing coalition of folks.

 In the paper you’re saying we’re only hearing two very divided opinions on the petrochemical industry – either you are for the industry because of the economy, or you’re against it because of the environment and health.
 You’re saying the reality of the situation is more complex, and that leaders and residents have to embrace the complexity.
 What do you mean by that?